A mass for the living

 Ein deutsches Requiem

-The afternoon opens with another fascinating work - according to many, the best Finland has to offer: Jean Sibelius' Seventh Symphony.
-This Finn also explored classical works, which he molded to his own, nature-loving tastes.
-The Seventh was his last completed work.
-It can be called particularly atmospheric and even epic.
-After this, our chief conductor Anja Bihlmaier leads the top choir Cappella Amsterdam and soloists Katrien Baerts and Raoul Steffani for the afternoon's closing piece.
+The afternoon opens with another fascinating work – according to many the best that Finland has to offer: the Seventh Symphony by Jean Sibelius.
+This Finn also explored classical works, which he put to his own, nature-loving hand.
+The Seventh is his Last finished work.
+It is particularly atmospheric and can even be called epic.
+After this, Lawrence Renes leads the top choir Cappella Amsterdam and soloists Katrien Baerts and Raoul Steffani for the closing piece of the afternoon.

 Katrien Baerts soprano